ShivangDave/Face-detection-based-on-fixed-point-calculations/README.md

    Optional:
    - Copy image(s) you want to use in 'img' folder.
-   - If you want to automate it, rename the image to a number and change for loop in exec.py accordingly.
+   - If you want to automate the script, rename the image to a number and change for loop in exec.py accordingly.

 4) Use following command(s):